nvidia-holoscan/holoscan-sdk/docs/aja_setup.rst

 =================

-`AJA`_ provides a wide range of proven, professional video I/O devices, and thanks to a partnership between NVIDIA and AJA, Holoscan supports the AJA NTV2 SDK and device drivers as of the NTV2 SDK 16.1 release.
+`AJA`_ provides a wide range of proven, professional video I/O devices, and thanks to a partnership between NVIDIA and AJA, Holoscan provides ongoing support for the AJA NTV2 SDK and device drivers.

-The AJA drivers and SDK now offer RDMA support for NVIDIA GPUs.
+The AJA drivers and SDK offer RDMA support for NVIDIA GPUs.
 This feature allows video data to be captured directly from the AJA card to GPU memory, which significantly reduces latency and system PCI bandwidth for GPU video processing applications as sysmem to GPU copies are eliminated from the processing